 Try a Bird Song Quiz

 To make bird song identification more fun, try online quizzes.
-Many apps and websites offer quizzes that help you test your skills, improving your ability to recognize different bird songs over time.
+Many apps and websites offer quizzes that help you test your skills.
+These quizzes improve your ability to recognize different bird songs over time.

 Also Read: How can I Protect Birds from Predators in my Yard?